What to do in the garden in February

 Remove leaves from Hellebores

 By winter, especially late winter, the foliage on Hellebores is looking tired and often tinged with black spot.
 Removing the old foliage takes away the black spot and enables the new fresh foliage to come through and take centre stage.
-If you google "when to remove foliage from Hellebores" results will be anything from December to March.
+If you google "when to remove foliage from Hellebores" the results will say anything from December to March.

 Prune Cornus also known as Dogwood

-During a mild spell in Feb/March you can prune Cornus, common name Dogwood which has brightly coloured stems in the winter.
+During a mild spell in Feb/March you can prune Cornus, common name Dogwood, which has brightly coloured stems in the winter.
 Hard pruning in February helps to ensure good colour in the stems next winter.

 Cornus is a great, easy to grow shrub, red stems in winter and variegated foliage.
 The pruning offcuts are useful for making plants supports, see free plant supports.